Genes, vaccines, God – and a great debate

 Given the gene light

-Right as rain, say others.
-They point out that GM has been practised for millennia, in the form of selective breeding.
-Even the more invasive techniques now have decades of testing behind them.
-GM medicines have to go through a rigorous testing process to prove their effectiveness and safety.
-Previous scares over the safety of GM medicines, like artificial insulin, turned out to be unfounded.
+No. GM has been practised for millennia, in the form of selective breeding.
+Even the more invasive techniques have decades of testing.
+GM medicines have to go through rigorous testing.
+Scares over the safety of GM medicines have been unfounded.

 - Is it wrong for scientists to do risky experiments in order to further human knowledge, if the consequences might be harmful for others?